Dhaniakhali (community development block): Healthcare

 In 2014, Dhaniakhali CD Block had 1 rural hospital, 6 primary health centres and 6 private nursing homes with total 77 beds and 12 doctors (excluding private bodies).
 It had 57 family welfare subcentres.
 7,112 patients were treated indoor and 322,441 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Dhaniakhali CD Block has Dhaniakhali Rural Hospital (with 30 beds) at Dhaniakhali, Bhandarhati Primary Health Centre (with 10 beds), Chopa PHC (with 10 beds), Gurup PHC at PO Palashi (with 10 beds), Porabazar PHC (with 6 beds) and Khejurdaha-Milki PHC at PO Bhastara (with 10 beds).

-Vivekananda Seva Sadan, a private hospital (with 30 beds), Contact Number;-(03213-254-501) is located at Vill & PO Mandra, Dhaniakhali, and Jannedra Memorial Child Health Care Hospital, set up by Lions Club (with 25 beds), is located at Dhaniakhali.
+There is a 30 bed hospital operated by the local Lions Club.

 Dhaniakhali CD Block is one of the areas of Hooghly district where ground water is affected by high level of arsenic contamination.
 The WHO guideline for arsenic in drinking water is 10 mg/ litre, and the Indian Standard value is 50 mg/ litre.
 In Hooghly district, 16 blocks have arsenic levels above WHO guidelines and 11 blocks above Indian standard value.
 The maximum concentration in Dhaniakhali CD Block is 225 mg/litre.